z-edit/xelib/README.md

 # xelib
 Native node addon which wraps around XEditLib.dll.
 Provides an API for interfacing with Bethesda Plugin files.
+API documentation is available [here](https://z-edit.github.io/#/docs?t=Development%2FAPIs%2Fxelib).

 ## status
 The C++ wrapper and the JavaScript wrapper are both complete.
 Could use some unit tests, but I'm not sure when I'll get around to those.